DigitalsunrayMedia/cordova-plugin-pedometer/README.md

 The success handler is executed when data is available and is called repeatedly from a background thread as new data arrives.

-When the app is suspended, the delivery of updates stops temporarily.
-Upon returning to foreground or background execution, the pedometer object begins updates again.

 ### stopPedometerUpdates

 Stops the delivery of recent pedestrian data updates to your Cordova app.